amirzaidi/lemmy/README.md

 Let’s say you followed this guide and registered on lemmy.world.
 That means your account is stored on lemmy.world.
 A friend asks you to join the "music" community from lemmy.ml.
 Your first instinct might be to open lemmy.ml - but when you try that, you see that you are not logged in there and cannot log in with your lemmy.world account.

 **Instead, you should always stay on lemmy.world.** To join the "music" community from lemmy.ml, you click the search icon in the top right corner on lemmy.world (not the "Communities" link) and search for "!music@lemmy.ml" including the exclamation mark (!) at the start.
-You should see the community pop up in the list after clicking Search. **In general, the search term is "![community name]@[instance name]".**
+You should see the community pop up in the list after clicking Search. **In general, the search term is "![community-name]@[instance-name]".**

 The process for finding users is similar.
 If you want to find me ("Amir" on lemmy.ml) you click that same search icon and search for "@Amir@lemmy.ml" including the at sign (@) at the start.
-Exclamation marks precede communities, at signs precede users. **In general, the search term is "@[user name]@[instance name]".**
+Exclamation marks precede communities, at signs precede users. **In general, the search term is "@[user-name]@[instance-name]".**

 You can also use the full link to the community or user on another instance.
 For example, pasting "https://lemmy.ml/u/Amir" into the search bar on lemmy.world will bring up my account.